-Where an Australian Apprentice changes their employment and training arrangements during any Claim period, the claim rate will be assessed based on the employment and training arrangements at the Effect date of each Claim period.
+Where an Australian Apprentice changes their employment and training arrangements during any Claim period, the claim rate will be assessed based on the employment and training arrangements on the last day of each Claim period.

 Where an Australian Apprentice undertakes two part-time Australian Apprenticeships concurrently either with the same or with a different employer, and where there are overlapping Claim periods, an Australian Apprentice can only claim up to the full-time rate for any one Claim period.